tdeekens/promster/readme.md

 app.register(createPlugin({ options }));
 ```

-Here you do not have to pass in the `app` into the `createPlugin` call as the internal `prom-client` will be exposed onto Hapi as in:
+Here you do not have to pass in the `app` into the `createPlugin` call as the internal `@prometheus-io/client` will be exposed onto Hapi as in:

 ```js
 // Create an e.g. custom counter